efloresz/BreachBot/README.md

 # Breach Bot Project
  A Chatbot That Educates Users About the 2019 Facebook Data Breach.
-Created August 25, 2022

 This program creates a chatbot that greets the user, asks if they want to learn about the 2019 Facebook data breach, and provides information about the breach upon request.
 The chatbot also offers its perspective on the breach, including its relation to the CIA Triad, its opinion on Facebook's response, and its advice for users who may be affected by the breach.
 # Purpose